 For centuries, the roasted birds of Germany, goose, duck, and also game, like pheasant and partridge, were the main staples of festive meals.
 These days chicken ranks on top of the list of cooked birds in everyday life.
 Our recipe reflects the popularity of this simple yet delicious dish.

-1. Preheat oven to 200 degrees C. Wash and dry the chicken inside and out.
+Preheat oven to 200°C. Wash and dry the chicken inside and out.
 Mix all dry ingredients, including lemon rind, with the oil.
 Rub the oil mixture over the surface of the chicken then carefully lift up the skin and rub the mixture between skin and the flesh, especially under the breast, and then rub inside the chicken.

-4. Be sure to cook the chicken through, but take it out of the oven while it is still moist.
-The best way to check if a roast chicken is cooked is by inserting a wooden stick into the flesh, once the juices turn from a reddish colour to clear-pink, the chicken is ready.
+Be sure to cook the chicken through, but take it out of the oven while it is still moist.
+The best way to check if a roast chicken is cooked is by inserting a wooden stick into the flesh, once the juices turn from a reddish to clear pink, the chicken is ready.
+Serve with lemon wedges.

 Present the chicken whole with lemon wedges and carve at the table.
 Enjoy with a side of South German Potato Salad.
 Guten Appetit!